josephfusco/wp-self-destruct/README.md

 # WP Self Destruct [![Clout](https://img.shields.io/badge/clout-100%25-green.svg)](https://img.shields.io/badge/clout-100%25-green.svg)
 A WordPress plugin to wipe out your entire site with one click, including the database.

 **WARNING:** This is a tool intended for local development only!
-Pease exercise caution.
+Please exercise caution.

 ## Command Line